alchemy-fr/Phraseanet-Docs/en/User/Guide/Actions.rst

   subviews from original documents for the selected records.
 * **Video tools**: Available only if the selected media is a video, this tab propose tools to customize the thumbnail of the selected video.
-* **Rotation**: Rotate thumbnails and previews images for the selected media.
+* **Rotation**: Rotate thumbnails, previews images and original documents for the selected media when possible
-  Rotation won't be applied to original documents.
 * **Substitution**: Replace the original document by an other.
 A checkbox allows to choose if the thumbnail and the preview image have to be rebuilt.
 * **Substitution for subview**: Replace the thumbnail image by an other file.